Blog

 What is the Dream Job & Why Can't you Have it?

-I grew up with a mom that was very practical.
+I grew up with a very practical mom.
 You were supposed to go to college and get a career, stay in that career for 3o years, and retire with a pension.
-I don't fault her for that, it was the way of the world when she grew up.
-But, I just was not able to sustain a career in one place for 30 years, and times were changing.
+I don't fault her for that; it was the way of the world when she grew up.
+But, I could not sustain a career in one place for 30 years, and times were changing.

-As the decades progress, the stability of an employee at a workplace became less and less of a common thing.
+As the decades progressed, workplace stability became less common.
 In today's employment environment, if an employee stays with a company for over 20 years, that is nothing short of a miracle!

 Employment enjoyment is sought after, and quiet quitting is a huge pandemic.
-Worklife balance is a premium, many find it hard to stay with a company for over a few years.
+Work-life balance is a premium, and many find it hard to stay with a company for over a few years.

-When I meet with a client I do a lot of digging to find out what the dream job would be.
-Most people will say, I really want to do this, but I know that is not realistic.
-This is when my internal Realistic unicorn comes in.
-Maybe you can not have a job as a professional baseball player at the age of 55, but if you love the game, why can you not have a job where you are with a professional team, or in a stadium where a team plays?
+When I meet with a client, I do a lot of digging to determine the dream job.
+Most people will say, I want to do this, but I know that is unrealistic.
+This is when my internal Realistic Unicorn comes in.
+Maybe you can not have a job as a professional baseball player at 55, but if you love the game, why can you not have a job with an experienced team or in a stadium where a team plays?

-Why, I will tell you why, because you don't believe you can.
+I will tell you why, because you don't believe you can.
 You think those jobs are for other people.
-Well, what I say is, awww you are other people.
-Someone had to step into that job and they are just the same as you are.
+Well, what I say is, aw, you are other people.
+Someone had to step into that job, and they are just the same as you.
 Human!
-It may take time, adding to your skill set, networking, more time, and more skill building.
+It may take time to add to your skill set, network, and build more skills.
 But, with a plan, persistence, and a bit of God's grace, you can have that dream job.
 Just don't be afraid to try.

 If You Can't See It How do You Achieve It!

-Over the past few weeks, I have been observing professional athletes.
-I have listened to interviews, and although we all know it, words matter!!!!
-We have all heard that words turn into what we believe, and what we believe is what we can achieve.
-As I study words and actions I see it more clearly.
-People who believe anything is possible, achieve more.
-They may not reach the huge goal, but they will surpass the folks that only believe in the realistic, obtainable goals.
+Over the past few weeks, I have observed professional athletes and listened to interviews.
+Although we all know it, words matter!
+We have all heard that words become what we believe.
+As I study words and actions, I see this more clearly.
+People who believe anything is possible achieve more.
+They may not reach a huge goal, but they will surpass those who only believe in realistic, obtainable goals.

-Limiting yourself, the people around you and the power of the universe is just selling yourself short.
-I often see fear as a baseline for under - believing, is what some people call, practical, realistic, or down-to-earth.
-I see under-believing as doubt, the lack of confidence you can and will be resilient if you fail.
+Limiting yourself, the people around you, and the universe's power is just selling yourself short.
+I often see fear as a baseline for under-believing, which some call practical, realistic, or down-to-earth.
+Under-believing is doubt, the lack of confidence you can and will be resilient if you fail.

-What if Astronauts only believed we could reach orbit, and never could navigate to the moon?
-In fact what if the scientist who developed the technology for the moon landings only believed they could get halfway there?
-Believing the impossible, or at the very least, the very difficult is unshakable belief in yourself, your team, and the world around you.
+What if astronauts believed we could only reach orbit and never navigate to the moon?
+In fact, what if the scientists who had developed the technology for the moon landings only thought they could get halfway there?
+Believing the impossible, or at the very least, the very difficult, is an unshakable belief in yourself, your team, and the world around you.

-So when facing a task, goal, something big!
-Create a mindset of unshakable belief that whatever it is you can do it.
+So, when facing a task, goal, or something big!
+Create a mindset of unshakable belief that whatever it is, you can do it.
 Why not you?

-If someone has done it then so can you ( Get the big job, Get the big promotion, Create the big vision).
-But, know that when you speak of the dream, you have to use the words that promote success.
-Not "Well I think I can, but right now I don't have the ability because....".
-NO!, The phrase is now "I am working to this goal, every day I am closer than I was the day before."
-Don't speak of the setbacks or roadblocks, only speak about the success, all that is keeping you moving forward.
+If someone has done it, so can you ( Get the big job, Get the big promotion, Create the big vision).
+But know that when you speak of the dream, you must use words that promote success.
+Not "Well, I think I can, but right now, I don't have the ability because....".
+NO!, The phrase is now, "I am working toward this goal; every day, I am closer than I was the day before."
+Don't speak of the setbacks or roadblocks; only talk about the success, all that keeps you moving forward.

-Words matter, speak into existence that future of big successes.
+Words matter; words speak into existence in the future of significant successes.